-The truth is, the latest iPhones and Android devices have as good video quality as many of the latest video cameras available in 2023.
+The truth is, that the latest iPhones and Android devices have as good video quality as many of the latest video cameras available in 2023.

-You can definitely shoot a short film or start your vlogging career with a mobile phone camera.
+You can definitely shoot a short film idea or start your vlogging career with a mobile phone camera.
 However, I do recommend investing in a better external microphone to improve the audio capture.

 However, one big consideration is the experience of actually filming with a phone compared to using a dedicated camera.

 Unless you have some fancy rig, holding a phone for any duration to film with isn’t enjoyable nor convenient.

 In addition, it’s harder to take advantage of all the lenses available for interchangeable lens cameras, despite the availability of some great lenses for iPhones.

 There’s also battery life to consider and the fact that you’ll be interrupted by incoming calls and messages when you forget to turn on aeroplane mode while filming.